sburkeGGLO/GGLO-Toolbar/README.md

 # Directly installing the GGLO-Toolbar
 Install pyRevit from https://github.com/eirannejad/pyRevit/releases WIN+R, then type 'cmd'
-In the command line, install the extension with the following command pyrevit extend ui guRoo https://github.com/sburkeGGLO/GGLO-Toolbar.git --dest="C:\thePathWhereYouWantItInstalled" --branch=main
+In the command line, install the extension with the following command:

+  pyrevit extend ui GGLO-Toolbar https://github.com/sburkeGGLO/GGLO-Toolbar.git --dest="C:\thePathWhereYouWantItInstalled" --branch=main

   If Revit was opened, use the reload button of pyRevit